 The school’s latest Ofsted inspection outcome was Good, with Good judgements across quality of education, behaviour and attitudes, personal development, and leadership and management (inspection date 6 December 2022).

-FindMySchool’s GCSE outcomes ranking places the school 3,484th in England and 3rd in Folkestone for GCSE results (FindMySchool ranking based on official data).
-That positioning sits below England average overall, within the lower-performing segment of schools in England.
+FindMySchool’s GCSE academic ranking places the school 3,367th out of 3,895 schools in England, with an overall secondary ranking of 2,860th out of 3,688 and a 4th-place position on the Folkestone local secondary hub (FindMySchool rankings based on official data).
+That positioning remains in the lower-performing segment nationally.
 (This is a ranking context point rather than a judgement on any individual student’s experience.)

-Looking at the underlying GCSE performance indicators the average Attainment 8 score is 35.4 and Progress 8 is -0.55, suggesting students make less progress than similar students nationally from their starting points.
-English Baccalaureate (EBacc) average point score is 3.03, and 5.3% of pupils achieved grades 5 or above across the EBacc measure.
+Looking at the underlying GCSE performance indicators, the average Attainment 8 score is 37.6 and Progress 8 is -0.55, suggesting students make less progress than similar students nationally from their starting points.
+English Baccalaureate (EBacc) average point score is 3.3, and 3% of pupils achieved grades 5 or above across the EBacc measure.
 Taken together, the data points indicate that improving core outcomes remains a key priority.

 For families, the implication is straightforward.
 If you want a school already operating at well-above-average results, this is not currently that.
 If you want a school with clear routines, a strong scaffolding of personal development, and a purposeful curriculum that tries to keep students engaged and aiming higher, the offer may still fit, especially for students who do better with structure.